100+ video editing terms you need to know

 K

-Made famous by the documentarian Ken Burns, this technique pans and zooms on a static image to give the impression of motion or to focus on an important area.
+This technique is named after famed documentarian Ken Burns, who uses it liberally in his work.
+The Ken Burns effect pans and zooms on a static image to give the impression of motion or to focus attention.

-Keying is the process of digitally removing specific elements from a scene and replacing them with something else.
+Keying is the process of digitally removing certain elements from a scene and replacing them with something else.

 L